 Each flight experience lasts about 30 minutes with 15 minutes being airborne.

-For the Ford Tri-Motor, advance purchase flight tickets are $70.
+For the Ford Tri-Motor, advance purchase flight tickets are $70 for adults and $50 for children (17 and under).
 Walk-up prices are $75.

 History of the Experimental Aircraft Association